 - the Canadian Experience Class.

-The Express Entry system involves two steps:
+The Express Entry system has two steps:

 Step 1) Potential candidates complete an online Express Entry profile